sunyang713/sabor-site/README.md

 ```
 $ npm install
 ```
-Run the app.
+Start the app.
 ```
-$ gulp
+$ npm start
 ```

 This will run the webpack development server.